 A WWII era functional aerial K20 4x5 roll film camera illuminated with icons representing the story of the biblical prophet of Jonah, Yunis.
 Original issue carrying case included.
 One side of the camera depicts the ancient gates to the city of Ninevah, modern day Mosul, Iraq.
-The other a humble hut adorned with a painted whale, its water spout also the chimney of the hearth fire.
+The other a humble hut in Joffa, adorned with a painted whale, its water spout also the chimney of the hearth fire.

 It is told that Jonah tried to avoid his fate.
 He was both compelled to travel to Ninevah to preach and teach, but also scared and actively avoiding his calling.
 He left home traveling the opposite direction, but at some point he changed his mind or was forced to travel towards the Assyrian capital.
 Once there, he spoke to the people, shared his teachings and influenced a change in culture that brought the people of Ninevah a great peace and repentance.
 Jonah must've been a wise statesman and prophet.